What are ligament tears?

 What are the symptoms of ligament tears in the knees?

-If you have sustained knee ligament tears in Los Angeles, you may experience:
+If you have sustained knee ligament tears, you may experience:

 - Sudden and severe pain